 Is kayaking hard?
 This is a question that I get asked all the time.
 The answer is NO!
 Kayaking can be as easy or difficult as you want it to be, depending on what type of boat and gear you use.

 As a newbie kayaker, you may be wondering if kayaking is hard.
-Kayaking is not as difficult as it might sound!
+Kayaking is not as difficult as it might sound, but it might be difficult to do Kayaking with Dog!
 It is important that you have the right equipment and know what to expect before getting in the water.
 This blog post will provide some insight into whether or not kayaking is easy for beginners and how they can get started.

 In this blog post, we will explore some of the different options available for beginner kayakers to help them find the right fit for their needs and skill levels.